theapexlab/serverless-icebreaker/README.md

 ```
 npx sib
 or
-npm run sib
+yarn sib
 ```

 ### Uninstall:

 ```
 npm uninstall @theapexlab/serverless-icebreaker
+or
+yarn remove @theapexlab/serverless-icebreaker
 ```

-## Behind the scenes

-Upon first run, it creates a `sib-config.json` with the default settings for SST in the root of the project.

-If the lambda is not minified on build time the imported node-modules are commented like this ` // node_modules/...` , so this app basically counts the occurrences of the same imports, and if the file size is over 20MB (can be changed in `sib-config.json`) the developer gets an error, and the three most used libs in the lambda.
+## How It Works

+When Serverless Icebreaker runs for the first time, it interacts with you by asking several initialization questions.

+You have three initialization options to choose from:

+- Optimize for SST
+- Optimize for Serverless Framework
+- Custom initialization

+Depending on your selection, Serverless Icebreaker will generate a sib-config.json file in your project's root directory with the corresponding preset settings.

+Subsequently, it will examine your Lambda function.
+If the function is not minified during the build, the Node.js modules imported will be annotated like so: // node_modules/....
+Serverless Icebreaker counts the occurrences of these imports, providing a picture of which libraries your function uses the most.

+Should the size of your file exceed 20 MB (an error threshold you can customize in sib-config.json), Serverless Icebreaker triggers an error.
+It also reports the top three most frequently used libraries in the function.
+This data assists you in identifying which libraries might be contributing the most to the file size, providing a starting point for optimization.

 ## Configuration